hapax/hapax.github.io/assets/simple-physics.md

 *Nonlinearity.* Another failure mode is "nonlinearity" in a Fermi problem.
-(I was first alerted to this problem in
+(I was first alerted to this by
 [lukeprog's nice introduction to Fermi estimates](https://www.lesswrong.com/posts/PsEppdvgRisz5xAHG/fermi-estimates).)
 Our method of splitting the estimate into factors assumes that (a) factors are independent, and (b) the final answer is proportional to